Yarilo/dandelion-platform/README.md

 ## Disclaimer

-This platform was built for Computer Engineering Master's Thesis.
+This platform was built for a Computer Engineering Master's Thesis.
 It is presented here as an Academical Work, and therefore is not suitable for production use.

 ## License
 GNU - GPL v3